serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Reflection/CodeWriter/Using.md

 # CodeWriter.Using method (2 of 2)
 **namespace:** *[Serenity.Reflection](../../README.md#serenity.reflection-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Returns true if the namespace is in list of usings.
-If AllowUsing callback is null or returns true, or force is true, this may add it to the list of local usings.
+Returns true if the namespace is in the list of usings.
+If the AllowUsing callback is null or returns true, or force is true, this may add it to the list of local usings.

 ```csharp
 public bool Using(string ns, bool force)